ParthSathwara/Shopper/README.md

 Prerequisites

-    Python 3.6 or higher
+   - Python 3.6 or higher
-    Django 3.0 or higher
+   - Django 3.0 or higher
-    Sqlite3 database
+   - Sqlite3 database

-Installing

 Clone the repository: